 The most recent work on this subject comes from Lydia McGrew, Hidden in Plain View: Undesigned Coincidences in the Gospels and Acts (2017).
 I must say that almost all insights from this essay came from Dr. McGrew’s excellent book.
-Dr. McGrew herself appeals to older works herself from which she draws much of her insights, and are surely worth reading.
+Dr. McGrew herself appeals to older works from which she draws many of her rich insights, and are surely worth reading.

 What is “interlocking”?